BlaBlaHuman/kotlin-comprehensions/iterables-in-varargs-proposal.md

 * [Discussions](#list-of-discussions)

 ## Motivaton
-* Kotlin provides a special construct for writing a functions with variadic number of arguments.
+Kotlin provides a special construct for writing a functions with variable length parameters.
-However, when the function is designed to receive elements from a single collections, developers prefer using a single parameter instead of varargs.
+However, when the function is designed to receive elements from a single collections, developers prefer using a single collection parameter instead of varargs.
-This is due to the fact that varargs require unnecessary overhead, as the spread operator, which unpacks a collection and passes its elements of a collection as varargs, only works on Java arrays, thus the conversion from `Iterable` to `Array` is needed.
+This is due to the fact that varargs require unnecessary overhead for a number of reasons:
+*  Spread operator, which unpacks a collection and passes its elements of a collection as varargs, only works on Java arrays, thus the conversion from `Iterable` to `Array` is needed (see the [Kotlin specification](https://kotlinlang.org/spec/expressions.html#spread-operator-expressions)).
   ```Kotlin
   fun printAllInt(vararg ts: Int) {
       ts.forEach { println(it) }